Kansas Institute for Precision Medicine External Advisory Committee

 Director, Adams Institute for Bioanalytical Chemistry

-Susan M. Lunte is the Ralph N. Adams Distinguished Professor of Chemistry and Pharmaceutical Chemistry, Director of the Adams Institute for Bioanalytical Chemistry and Director of the NIH COBRE Center for Molecular Analysis of Disease Pathways at the University of Kansas.
+Susan M. Lunte is the Ralph N. Adams Distinguished Professor of Chemistry and Pharmaceutical Chemistry, Director of the Adams Institute for Bioanalytical Chemistry, and Director of the NIH COBRE Center for Molecular Analysis of Disease Pathways at the University of Kansas.
 She received a B.S. degree in chemistry from Kalamazoo College and a Ph.D. in analytical chemistry in 1984 from Purdue University.
 Dr. Lunte's expertise is in bioanalytical chemistry and microfluidics.
 She has served as the editor-in-chief of Analytical Methods and was recently chair of the NIH Instrumentation and Systems Development Study Section.
 She is a fellow of the American Association of Pharmaceutical Scientists, American Chemical Society, Royal Society of Chemistry, American Association for the Advancement of Science and American Institute for Medical and Biological Engineering.
-Dr. Lunte's research interests include new methodologies for separation and detection of peptides, amino acids, neurotransmitters and pharmaceuticals in biological fluids.
+Dr. Lunte's research interests include new methodologies for the separation and detection of peptides, amino acids, neurotransmitters and pharmaceuticals in biological fluids.
 She is well versed in microfluidics and running a core focused on microfabrication and brings valuable experience in administering a COBRE grant.